Durbich/snakegame/README.md

 5. die in stupid way (in game, not IRL)

-**To change map open *game_data.cfg* and set your height and width** olso you can add walls around by set *yes* in *bounds_aroud*
+**To change map open *game_data.cfg* and set your height and width** also you can add walls around by set *yes* in *bounds_aroud*

 *if you find a bug, please send me to dev/null, I don't want to* *maintain this project.
 I made it just for fun*

 Copyright (c) Durbich
 Licensed under the MIT License.
 See LICENSE file for license information.